 Recovering from addiction isn’t just a matter of getting sober or staying clean.
-It’s an ongoing holistic process that involves healing on all levels: physical, emotional and spiritual.
-Comprehensive addiction treatment programs offer resources that address all of these aspects of your health, so that you can regain your energy, vitality and hope for the future.
+It’s an ongoing process that involves healing on all levels: physical, emotional and spiritual.
+Evidence-based addiction treatment programs offer resources that address all of these aspects of your health, so that you can regain your energy, vitality, and hope for the future.

 Why Is Wellness So Important to Recovery?

 Unlike other chronic conditions that can undermine your health — such as diabetes, hypertension or heart failure — addiction has only recently been recognized as a disease that requires a full course of holistic treatment.
-In the past, addicts and alcoholics were told that their compulsive substance abuse came from a lack of willpower or a failure of moral character.
-Today, addiction is acknowledged as a chronic, compulsive brain disorder that affects the body and mind.
+In the past, addicted people were told that their compulsive substance abuse came from a lack of willpower or a failure of moral character.
+Today, addiction is acknowledged as a chronic physiological disorder that affects the body and mind.